Last updated: August 26, 2021

 Please continue to monitor this page as well as the university’s COVID-19 UPDATES page for information.

-- Sure Walk - Sure Walk will not operate through the remainder of the spring semester.
+- E-Bus - The E-Bus will not operate through the fall semester.

 - Parking Inquiries - PTS staff are still responding to parking inquiries via email to firstname.lastname@example.org.